 The NARCOMS Patient Registry is an active database of over 34,000 individuals who have MS. It was developed by the Consortium of Multiple Sclerosis Centers (CMSC) to provide a way for indivduals with MS to confidentially provide detailed information on the course of their disease and well as their treatment.
 NARCOMS is seeking to raise awareness about MS and increase the enrollment numbers in the Registry to help further research efforts and eventally to find a cure.
 NARCOMS Patient Registry

-You can also read updates on MS research in the Lone Star quarterly MSConnection newsletter.
+You can also read updates on MS research in the Quarterly MSConnection newsletter.